 Saltonstall: A Universal (Re)Design

-In April 2020, Saltonstall will break ground on an inclusive addition and partial renovation of the studio building using universal design principles.
+In the coming weeks, as construction in New York States re-starts, we will break ground on an inclusive addition and partial renovation of the studio building using universal design principles.

 With this renovation and expansion, we will create an accessible live/work space for any artist or writer as well as an accessible space for public functions that includes an accessible kitchen and guest bathroom.
 Our architect helped us envision how we could accomplish both of these objectives in a single structure without interfering with our founder Connie Saltonstall’s original house.